AliceWonderMiscreations/CacheInterfaceAPCu/README.md

 If it is there, the web application can then immediately use it resulting in fast response times.
-When the information is not there (what is called a ‘miss’) the web application then fetches theinformation by another means (e.g. database query with processing of the data) and then store it in the cache so it is highly *likely* to be there the next time it is queried from the cache.
+When the information is not there (what is called a ‘miss’) the web application then fetches the information by another means (e.g. database query with processing of the data) and then store it in the cache so it is highly *likely* to be there the next time it is queried from the cache.